Brief Instructions

 Update component versions or upgrade to a new version.

-During the upgrade you can be asked to remove the current Dr.Web for UNIX Mail Servers version.
+You may be asked to remove the current version of Dr.Web for UNIX Mail Servers.

-How To Add or Remove Dr.Web for UNIX Mail Servers Component
+How to Add or Remove a Component of Dr.Web for UNIX Mail Servers

 Follow the Custom Component Installation and Uninstallation procedure.

-When installing and uninstalling the component, other Dr.Web for UNIX Mail Servers components could be additionally installed or uninstalled to resolve dependencies.
+When installing and uninstalling a component, other Dr.Web for UNIX Mail Servers components can be additionally installed or uninstalled to resolve dependencies.

 To view the status of Dr.Web for UNIX Mail Servers components and to manage their operation, you can use:

-The command-line-based management tool Dr.Web Ctl (use the drweb-ctl appinfo, drweb-ctl cfshow and drweb-ctl cfset commands.
-To view the list of available management commands, use the command drweb-ctl --help).
+The Dr.Web Ctl command-line management tool (use the drweb-ctl appinfo, drweb-ctl cfshow and drweb-ctl cfset commands.
+To view the list of available management commands, use the drweb-ctl --help command).

-Also you can use the drweb-ctl log command.
+You can also use the drweb-ctl log command.

 To change the logging settings, use the Dr.Web Ctl command-line management tool and the Dr.Web for UNIX Mail Servers management web interface (if it is installed).

-To identify errors, we recommend you to configure output of the general log of all components to a separate file and enable output of extended debug information to the log.
-For that, execute the following commands:
+To identify errors, we recommend you to store output of the unified log of all components in a separate file and enable output of detailed debug information.
+For that, run the following commands:

 # drweb-ctl cfset Root.DefaultLogLevel DEBUG

-To return to the default logging method and verbosity level for all components, execute the following commands:
+To restore the default logging method and verbosity level for all components, run the following commands:

 # drweb-ctl cfset Root.Log -r